 Major discipline issues will result in an immediate office referral.
-Major offenses include the following behaviors: Inappropriate Language, Fighting/Physical Aggression, Disruptive Non-compliance, Bullying Behavior, Threatening Language, Vandalism/Property Damage, Elopement/Running Away, Theft/Stealing, Self-Injury, Weapons, and Other Behaviors as Noted by the Classroom Teacher.
+Major offenses include the following behaviors: Inappropriate Language, Fighting/Physical Aggression, Disruptive Noncompliance, Bullying Behavior, Threatening Language, Vandalism/Property Damage, Elopement/Running Away, Theft/Stealing, Self-Injury, Weapons, and Other Behaviors as Noted by the Classroom Teacher.
+The USD 320 Student Code of Conduct will be used to evaluate inappropriate behaviors and to apply commensurate disciplinary action.

 Office referrals will be entered into Power School as a Discipline Log Entry by the Building Principal OR the School Counselor.
-At times, teachers may be asked to enter a Log Entry in Power School.
+At times, it will be necessary and appropriate for teachers to complete a log entry in Power School regarding student behavior incidents.
+This will be addressed by the Principal.

 Teachers should notify the principal ahead of time before sending students to the office, unless in the event of an emergency.
-If an emergency situation arises that a child must be removed from the classroom immediately, the teacher should contact the office for assistance and be sure to followup with the proper documentation (Office Referral Form) following the incident.
+If an emergency situation arises that a child must be removed from the classroom immediately, the teacher should contact the office for assistance and be sure to follow-up with the proper documentation (Office Referral Form) following the incident.
 Consequences and behavior management techniques (such as the CHAMPS program by Randy Sprick) will be addressed at PLC faculty meetings and PLC teaming meetings.
 The staff will also implement the principles of Love and Logic® when working with all students.